 More than half of the outpatients with collagen disease in our department are patients with SSc, including those with severe Raynaud's phenomenon and digital ulcers.
 These events reduce their quality of life, especially during winter, while some patients have no or alleviated such symptoms during summer.
 They were consulted prior to the trial design, as a result, this study was designed from patient's feedback to evaluate whether seasonal differences in circulatory disorders are associated with sweating of the same sympathetic innervation.
-The outcome measures used in this study are considered important endpoints in that they can quantify and compare the extent of Raynaud's phenomenon.
+The outcome measures used in this study are considered important endpoints in that they can quantify and compare the e to text and similar otected by copyrigh extent of Raynaud's phenomenon.
 In the future, we will report a brief summary using plain language to all participants when the results are published.